Organizational Leadership Certificate

-In this course you will examine the ways you can lead and manage teams effectively even when you may not have direct authority over team members.
-Understand hierarchies and team dynamics.
-Know when and when not to use teams.
-Learn how to align teams with organizational goals, manage expectations, communicate, and close out a team project.
+Examine how effective teams are led and managed even when you may not have direct authority over team members.
+Understand hierarchies, team dynamics, when and when not to use teams, aligning teams with organizational goals, managing expectations, communication, and closing out a team project.

 Managing and Resolving Conflict (2 units)

-Develop effective conflict management skills by learning how and when conflicts arise, and identifying approaches to manage conflicts with subordinates, peers and supervisors.
+Develop effective conflict management skills.
+Learn how and when conflicts arise, and identify approaches to manage conflicts with subordinates, peers and supervisors.
 Know how to engender good will and develop win-win conflict management tactics.
-Identify interpersonal relationship styles and create conflict resolution strategies, and align with individual and organizational goals.
+Identify interpersonal relationship styles and create conflict resolution strategies that align with individual and organizational goals.

 Managing Individual Performance (3 units)